 Solution 2: Repair with software

-There are a number of different file repair software programs that are good.
-Stellar Video Repair is a favorite because, frankly, it’s simple to use.
+There are a number of different video repair software that are good.
+For example, Stellar Video Repair is a favorite because, frankly, it’s simple to use.
 You can also get a trial version to see if the program will work for your corrupted file before you spend anything.

 Tips for Preventing Corrupt GoPro Files